AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 > Note: When the generation is not fully completed, the `actions` field is empty, indicating that further processing operations cannot be performed on the intermediate image.
 After the generation is completed, the image_url generated during the process will be destroyed.

-Additionally, you can combine the streaming results with asynchronous callbacks by specifying the request header `accept=application/x-ndjson` and the request body `callback_url`, then the callback_url can receive multiple POST requests of streaming results.
+Additionally, you can combine the streaming results with asynchronous callbacks by specifying the request header `accept=application/x-ndjson` and the request body of callback_url, then the callback_url can receive multiple POST requests of streaming results.